Profit Redistribution in a TANK Model with Price and Wage Rigidities: An Analytical Benchmark and an Own-Lag Comparison: Analytical Results

 Exploiting the relationship \(\pi_{t}^{p}=-(\psi_{p}/\eta_{p})d_{t}\), this expression simplifies to: The specification nests the representative agent case when \(\lambda=0\), yielding \(\tilde{\eta}_p=\eta_p\).
 This demonstrates that household heterogeneity effectively increases the social cost of price volatility relative to the standard RANK framework.

 Hand-to-mouth households (\(\lambda>0\)) cannot smooth consumption across periods, making them particularly vulnerable to income distribution shocks (reflected in \(\delta_c d_t\) and \(\delta_n d_t\) terms).
 Since price inflation \(\pi_t^p\) directly affects the wage-profit distribution that drives these consumption disparities, stabilizing inflation becomes disproportionately valuable for social welfare.
 This mechanism explains why the effective inflation penalty \(\tilde\eta_p\) exceeds its RANK counterpart \(\eta_p\).
-Note that The social cost of price volatility rises systematically with the extent of cross-household inequality.

-In the special case of flexible wages and competitive labor markets (\(\eta_w=0\), \(\psi_w\to\infty\)), the welfare function becomes: Absent productivity shocks (\(a_t\)), this welfare specification matches exactly the corrected version in Bilbiie (2019).
+Note that The social cost of price volatility rises systematically with the extent of cross-household inequality.\footnote{Two comparisons are useful.
+With flexible wages and competitive labor markets (\(\eta_w=0\), \(\psi_w\to\infty\)), the welfare function collapses to the corrected Bilbiie-type case, with an output-gap weight multiplied by \(1+\frac{\lambda}{1-\lambda}\gamma\varphi\) when \(a_t=0\).
+Under complete labor-market segmentation (\(\psi_w=1\)), the implied \(\tilde{\eta}_p\) remains larger than in Colciago (2011) because our framework allows wage and hours gaps across types rather than imposing \(w_t=w_t^H=w_t^S\) and \(n_t=n_t^H=n_t^S\).}

-In the completely segmented case (\(\psi_w=1\)), the welfare function is: The Colciago framework in Colciago (2011) imposes uniform wages and hours across household types (\(w_t=w_t^H=w_t^S\), \(n_t=n_t^H=n_t^S\)), yielding the simpler penalty: While both models generate identical aggregate dynamics (\(x_t\), \(\pi_t^p\), \(r_t\)), their welfare implications diverge significantly due to different distributional assumptions.

-We now turn to optimal policy design under alternative monetary regimes.
-Under discretionary policymaking, the central bank selects \(x_t\), \(\pi_t^p\), and \(\pi_t^w\) to minimize the period-by-period loss function: subject to (\ref{eq-TPC}) and (\ref{eq-wage-inflation}).